borntofrappe/game-development/07 Pokemon/Pokemon 12/README.md

 )
 ```

-Experience is added in the `BattleTurnState`, more on this later, and ultimately allows to level up through the `levelUp` function.
+Experience is added in the `BattleTurnState` — more on this later — and ultimately allows to level up through the `levelUp` function.
 This is defined on the pokemon class, to increment the level and re-compute the threshold.

 ```lua
 function Pokemon:levelUp()